pathwaycom/llm-app/README.md

 If you are unfamiliar with how to contribute to GitHub projects, here is a [Get Started Guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
 A full set of contribution guidelines, along with templates, are in progress.

+## Need help?

+Interested in using Pathway llm-app with your data source, stack, and custom use cases?
+Connect with us to get help with:

+* Connecting your own live data sources to your LLM application (e.g. Google or Microsoft Drive documents, Kafka, databases, API's, ...).
+* Explore how you can get your LLM application up and running in popular cloud platforms such as Azure and AWS.
+* End-to-end solution implementation.

+Reach us at contact@pathway.com or via <a href="https://pathway.com/">Pathway's website</a>.

 ## Supported and maintained by

 <div align="center">
   <a href="https://github.com/pathwaycom/"><img src="https://pathway.com/logo-light.svg" /></a>
 </div>

 <p align="center">
   Pathway is a free ultra-performant data processing framework to power your real-time data products and pipelines.
-To learn more, checkout <a href="https://pathway.com/">Pathway's website</a>.
 </p>